italia389/MightEMacs/ReadMe.md

 Notes
 -----
-This distribution of MightEMacs is version 8.4.0.
+This distribution of MightEMacs is version 8.5.0.
 64-bit binaries are included for CentOS Linux (vers.
 6 and later), Debian Linux (vers.
-8 and later), OS X (vers.
+8 and later), macOS (vers.
 10.6 and later on Intel), and Red Hat Linux (RHEL 6 and later).
 The sources should compile on other platforms as well; however, this has not been tested and there may be some (hopefully minor) issues which will need to be resolved.
 If you are compiling on a platform other than one of those listed above and encounter any problems, please contact the author with the details.

-Note that a library (geeklib) is included which contains a few routines that are used by the editor.
-The most important ones are in valobj.c.
-These functions manage "Value" objects, which are strings that can be of any length and built on the fly.
-Geeklib contains those and other generic functions that can be used in any C program.
+Note that a portion of a library (ProLib) is included which contains routines that are used by the editor.
+The most important ones are in datum.c.
+These functions manage "Datum" objects, which are objects that contain data of various types, including strings that can be of any length and built on the fly.
+It also includes array.c, which contains routines for managing arrays.
+Prolib contains these and other functions that can be used in any C program.
 The library is independent of MightEMacs, but included with it for convenience.

 Credits
 -------
-MightEMacs (c) Copyright 2016 Richard W. Marinelli is based on code from MicroEMACS 3.12 (c) Copyright 1988, 1989, 1990, 1991, 1992, 1993 Daniel M.
+MightEMacs (c) Copyright 2017 Richard W. Marinelli is based on code from MicroEMACS 3.12 (c) Copyright 1988, 1989, 1990, 1991, 1992, 1993 Daniel M.
 Lawrence, which was based on code by Dave G. Conroy, Steve Wilhite, and George Jones.